singularityware/singularityware.github.io/pages/docs/admin-docs/docs-hpc.md

 ### Notes
 Supported Open MPI Version(s): To achieve proper container'ized Open MPI support, you must use Open MPI version 2.1.

-Open MPI version 2.1.0 includes a bug in its configure script affecting some interfaces (at least Mellanox cards operating in RoCE mode useing libmxm)
+Open MPI version 2.1.0 includes a bug in its configure script affecting some interfaces (at least Mellanox cards operating in RoCE mode using libmxm)
 The example should work fine on most hardware but if you have an issue, try running from master (it has been patched upstream)